 Erik Highsmith has been found plagiarizing on a blog post which he was supposed to write by himself.
-It was a requirement by his communication class.
-Actually the material related to the subject was stolen from some website of education.
+It was a requirement of his communication class.
+Actually, the material related to the subject was stolen from some website of education.
 It was written by some 11 years old kid.
-However, his fans, professors as well as coaches are willing to take it because they are more enthusiastic for the game.
+However, his fans, professors as well as coaches are willing to take it because they are more enthusiastic about the game.

 The Young Writer Plagiarized From The Best

 KaavyaViswanathan, the famous young writer admitted that she copied some of the passages from another book author Megan McCafferty.
 But she expressed that it was an unintentional act that was committed by her.
 Harvard Crimson (a reporter) has been investigating on this and there were similarities found in the writings of both authors.